SeaOfNodes/Simple/chapter07/README.md

 ## Detailed Steps

 1. We start by create a new loop `Region`.
-The Loop region gets two control inputs, the first one is the entry point, i.e. the current binding to `$ctrl`, and second one is back edge that is set after loop is parsed.
-   The absence of back edge is used as an indicator to switch off peepholes of the region and associated phis.
-The newly created region becomes the current control.
+The Loop region gets two control inputs, the first one is the entry point, i.e. the current binding to `$ctrl`, and second one (null) is the back edge that is set after loop is parsed.
+The absence of a back edge is used as an indicator to switch off peepholes of the region and associated phis.

 ```java
 01         ctrl(new LoopNode(ctrl(),null).peephole());
 ```

+   The newly created region becomes the current control.

 2. We duplicate the current Scope node.
 This involves duplicating all the symbols at every level with the scope, and creating phis for every symbol except the `$ctrl` binding.